securityfirst/secfirst.org/content/terms.md

 ---
 title: "Terms of use"
 ---

 # UMBRELLA TERMS OF USE

 PLEASE READ THESE TERMS OF USE CAREFULLY BEFORE USING THE UMBRELLA APP ON YOUR DEVICE.
 YOUR INTENTION IS PARTICULARLY DRAWN TO THE DISCLAIMER AND LIMITATION OF LIABILITY PROVISIONS IN CLAUSE 9.

-These terms of use (the “Terms”) are a legal agreement between you (“you”) and Global Security First Limited of 2 Woodberry Grove, London, N12 0DR, company number: 08737382 (“GSF”, “us”, or “we”) in respect of your use of the Umbrella app (the “App”).
+These terms of use (the “Terms”) are a legal agreement between you (“you”) and Security First Technologies Limited of Cluster, 1-3 Westmoreland Street, Dublin 2, D02 VK03, Ireland, company number:  (GSF, “us”, or “we”) in respect of your use of the Umbrella app (the “App”).
 By clicking on the "Accept" button below you agree to these Terms.
 If you do not agree to these Terms, we do not grant you permission to use the App and you must not use it and you must uninstall it from your device.

 You must be over 18 in order to use the App.